subhadeepkoley/DiffusionZSSBIR/README.md

-# Official repository of **Text-to-Image Diffusion Models are Great Sketch-Photo Matchmakers**
+# Text-to-Image Diffusion Models are Great Sketch-Photo Matchmakers

 Accepted in **CVPR 2024**